-The inmate population has risen to the point where the jail is beyond significantly overcrowded.
-The average jail population has increased and continues to rise.
-For 2012, the overall number of inmates held in jail has increased to where the daily population has averaged 346 inmates with a low of 291 and a high of 383.
+The inmate population has risen over the last ten years.
+The average jail population has increased and, at times, was nearly 400 inmates.
+For 2015, the overall number of inmates held in jail has increased to where the daily population has averaged 338 inmates with a low of 296 and a high of 376.